blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 **We have a nicer, quite addictive demo accessable [here](https://www.blippex.org/firehose) for you!**

+From what we know, no other search engine has a Firehose API like this, so this is a world's first!

 **Dataformat**

 After opening a SockJS connection to https://firehose.blippex.org the API sends JSON objects like this to the client: